jbayer2/assignment3-jbayer2/README.md

 # A9501 Assignment 3

-## Reviewers: If you have found this branch, you are in the right place!
+## Reviewers: If you have found this fork, you are in the right place!

 ## Part 1:
 Find some of your own old code that makes plots (or use the sample Python code provided), and rewrite it according to the good programming principles discussed in class - including documentation.
 Use git to track your changes and submit the project as a repository.
 Include sample plot outputs.